statelyai/xstate/docs/guides/actions.md

 The `exec` function takes three arguments:

-- `ctx` - the current machine context
+- `context` - the current machine context
 - `event` - the event that caused the transition
 - `actionMeta` - (since 4.4) an object containing meta data about the action, including:
   - `action` - the original action object